 On the fake Yeezy Oreo, the toe box is significantly bulkier than it is on the authentic pair.

-Before you proceed with inspecting the opacity of the sole of your sneakers, please ensure that the area is bright enough for accurate results.
+Before you proceed with inspecting the opacity of the sole, please ensure that the area is bright enough for accurate results.

 Here, as seen in the picture below, you will notice that while the sole on the authentic Yeezy Oreo is semi-translucent, the sole is significantly darker on the fakes, thus leaving a smaller window for light to pass through.